NiccoloSalvini/Dockerized-Plumber-API/README.md

       GET */complete

-      param url you you want to extract info from param npages num of pages you are interested starting from the url param
+      param _string_ url you you want to extract info from param npages _positive integer_  num of pages you are interested starting from the url param
       content-type: application/json

 ```